noahehall/theBookOfNoah/0current/languages/javascript/typeSystems.md

  * unknown: the top type from which all inherit
  * object literal: e.g. { property: Type}
  * void: subtype of undefined, intended for use as a return type
+ * never: when a union is reduced to no valid type, i.e. a state that shouldnt exist in your code
  * T[]: mutable arrays, shortcut for Array<T>
  * [T, T]: fixed-length mutable tuple, a subtype of T[]
  * (arg: T) => U: functions